 Florian Navarroza-Flores is a writer, homeschool mom and workshop lecturer.
-She and her husband run workshops in English Grammar Proficiency and Technical Writing in different government agencies.
-She has had more than a decade of teaching experience both to young and adult learners as a homeschool teacher to her two sons (now aged 18 and 13) and as a training specialist and lecturer in a government-run training institution for the police, fire and jail officers.
+She and her husband run workshops on English proficiency and Technical Writing in different government agencies.
+Since 1995, she has been teaching both young and adult learners.
+She has homeschooled her two sons since 2007, and has served as training specialist and lecturer in a government-run training institution for the police, fire and jail officers for over a decade.

 She earned both her Master’s degree in Management and Bachelor’s degree in Communication Arts from the University of the Philippines at Los Banos.
 She is also a certified Teaching English to Students of Other Languages (TESOL) teacher and has taught English to Japanese and Korean students.

 Since 2011, she has co-authored several books titled, Master English Grammar without Cracking your Brain, Master Report Writing without Sweat, 500 Plus Review Questions, 1000Plus Review Questions, The Ultimate Reviewer for the Police Entrance and Promotional Examinations, and Review and Pass - A Comprehensive Reviewer for pre-Employment and Civil Service Eligibility Exams.
 She maintains a personal blog (florianwrites.wordpress.com/) to nurture the writer in her.

 Roger Victor Flores is a technical writer and freelance management consultant in human resource development, project development and business development.
 He has a Bachelor’s degree in Forestry from the University of the Philippines-Los Banos and a Certificate in Human Resource Development from the Development Academy of the Philippines.
 He had worked for five years with the Civil Service Commission as a Senior Personnel Specialist under its Brightest for the Bureaucracy Program before venturing into consultancy works both in the public and private sectors mainly on project feasibility writing and organizational development.